 Many WordPress beginners don’t pay much attention to speed and good coding practices when choosing a premium theme.

 In the race to win new customers, theme developers can integrate unsafe and quick solutions that can compromise your site’s security.
-The insane amount of features can cost you speed and performance issues.
+The insane amount of features can cause speed and performance issues.

 First, you need to buy your premium themes from trusted and well-reputed WordPress theme shops.
 Some of the theme shops that we trust and recommend are: